 - Uniqueness: Is your organisation uniquely placed to deliver a proposal that will bring tangible benefits for the NSW Government and people of NSW?
 For a proposal to meet the uniqueness criterion, you must be the only party able to deliver the proposal and the proposal must deliver unique benefits to the people of NSW.
-The NSW Government may agree to initiate market testing of a proposal if it has merit but is not unique.
+The NSW Government reserves the right to initiate market testing of a proposal if it has merit but is not unique.

 - Value for money: Does your proposal deliver value for money to the NSW Government, inluding financial and economic benefits?

 - Whole of government impact: Does your proposal deliver on NSW Government objectives and align with strategic priorities?
 For example, the Premier's Priorities.